 As a tour operator we create complete travel programs, which we define as a tour package including least five nights’ accommodation, plus at least one of the following: international airfare, pre-booked excursions or activities, car rental, or arrival and departure transfers.

-We specialize in travel in East, South and Southern Africa, China, Southeast Asia, India, Scandinavia and the Nordic countries, Antarctica and select countries in South America.
+We specialize in travel in East, South and Southern Africa, Southeast Asia, Scandinavia and the Nordic countries, Antarctica and select countries in South America.
 The countries we specialize in are listed on the destination page.

 Generally speaking, travel agents book travel in an “a la carte” style, and may book a variety of travel destinations, cruises, and packages created by tour operators.
 Tour operators work directly with various suppliers in the destinations where the travel takes place, thereby creating individual and group packages to offer to the general public or to travel agents for their clients.
 A travel agent can book travel components anywhere you wish travel anywhere and may use a tour operator to help them book destinations they are less familiar with.

 Escorted tours are a set itinerary by motor coach, with a tour guide, and include accommodations, entrance and sightseeing, many meals, and luggage handling.
 Everything is taken care of for you.
 Group sizes can vary from small group (often 15-20 participants) to larger groups (25-45 participants).
 An independent tour is a set itinerary where you travel on your own without a guide, but all accommodations, transportation, entrances and sightseeing are pre-booked.
 Independent tours are more flexible, and you can design your own, or book one of our suggested itineraries.
 Independent tours use various modes of transportation including train, boat, ferries, bus, rental car and air.